Gayane Yenokyan, PhD

 2011 - Circulation’s "Best Paper Award" in the category of Population Science for "Prospective Study of Obstructive Sleep Apnea and Incident Coronary Heart Disease and Heart Failure: The Sleep Heart Health Study”.
 Circulation, 2010; 122: 352-360 by Gottlieb DJ, Yenokyan G, Newman AB, O’Connor GT, Punjabi NM, Quan SF. et.al

 2005 - 2007 Global Supplementary Grant, Open Society Institute (OSI) 2001 - Edmund S. Muskie Freedom Support Act Graduate Fellowship, US Department of State

-- Statistical consulting, Covariate-adaptive randomization, patient outcomes, Familial Mediterranean fever (FMF)
+- Statistical consulting, Covariate-adaptive randomization, patient outcomes, recovery post hemorrhagic stroke, Familial Mediterranean fever (FMF)

 Salpekar JA, Joshi PT, Axelson DA, Reinblatt SP, Yenokyan G, Sanyal A, Walkup JT, Vitiello B, Luby J, Wagner KD, Nusrat N, Riddle, MADepression and Suicidality Outcomes in the Treatment of Early Age Mania Study.
 Journal of the American Academy of Child and Adolescent Psychiatry.
 (In Press)

 Ziai WC, Siddiqui AA, Ullman N, Herrick DB, Yenokyan G, McBee N, Lane K, Hanley DF.
 Early Therapy Intensity Level (TIL) Predicts Mortality in Spontaneous Intracerebral Hemorrhage.
 Neurocritical Care.
 2015.23(2):188(97)